University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part1.md

 ### The PLINK format
 :blue_book: [PLINK](https://www.cog-genomics.org/plink/1.9/) is a set of utilities that allows converting VCF files into more practical formats and manipulating variant calls.
 It also performs many operations on variant calls, such as calculating basic statistics or linkage desiquilibrium, for example.

 :blue_book: The PLINK online manual is extremely detailed but also not easy to follow.
-Alternatively, you may want to have a look (not now though) at a [PLINK tutorial](http://zzz.bwh.harvard.edu/plink/tutorial.shtml) from Harvard University or a recent [book chapter](https://link.springer.com/protocol/10.1007/978-1-0716-0199-0_3) by Christopher C Chang.
+Alternatively, you may want to have a look (not now though) at a [PLINK tutorial](http://zzz.bwh.harvard.edu/plink/tutorial.shtml) from Harvard University or a recent [book chapter](https://link.springer.com/protocol/10.1007/978-1-0716-0199-0_3) by Christopher Chang.

 :blue_book: Although PLINK can generate many different [file outputs](https://www.cog-genomics.org/plink/1.9/formats), the default outputs are as follows:
 * `.bed`: binary file that contains genotype information.